FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ### Part F
 ### Record
+For this lab, I made a hygiene station that seeks to help people build a routine to clean their hands either with hand soap or sanitizer.

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.

 ![P7:Look](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Look1.JPG)
 ![P8:Look](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Look2.JPG)
 * "Works like": shows what the device can do